jkauffman1/blind_pin_server/README.md

 ## Build the docker image

-docker build -f Dockerfile . -t dockerized_pinserver
+`docker build -t pinserver .`

-## Prepare the directory for all the pins
+## Prepare the directory for all the pins (optional, if you want to persist pins)

 `mkdir pinsdir`